pola-rs/polars/README.md

 Oh yeah.. and get a cup of coffee because compilation will take while during the first run.

 ## First run in Python
 A subset of the Polars functionality is also exposed through Python bindings.
-You can install them for linux with:
+You can install them with:

 `$ pip install py-polars`